 Minnie mixed the three lots of dough together producing some beautiful swirly patterns, & the colours soon blended to form our ocean dough.

-M enjoyed exploring the ocean playdough, but was concerned the animals didn't have a beach, so we added a tray of sand to the play!
+Minnie enjoyed exploring the ocean play dough, but was concerned the animals didn't have a beach, so we added a tray of sand to the play!

 Adding a sandy area to the ocean play was useful for introducing animals that live both on land & in the sea.

-Have you used music or a backing track to accompany Small World Play?
+Have you used music to accompany Small World Play?